 Common Name: Ashe’s Magnolia, Ashe Magnolia, Deciduous Magnolia, Dwarf Bigleaf Magnolia

-This plant in the 3-gallon containers is 2-3′ tall, not including the container.
+This plant in 3-gallon containers is 1-3′ tall, not including the container.

 Hardiness Zones 6 – 9